Peter-Sanders/tinytownpolice/README.md

 ## Documentation
-1. while not included in the docker container, documentation for this project was created by utilizing the pdoc3 module
+1. While not included in the docker container, documentation for this project was created by utilizing the pdoc3 module
 2. html/main.html contains said documentation
-3. to recreate, install pdoc3 then run 'pdoc --html main' optionally add '--force' to rebuild an existing main.html
+3. To recreate, install pdoc3 then run 'pdoc --html main' optionally add '--force' to rebuild an existing main.html